A.R.E. – Accessible, Responsive, and Engaged Relationships

 Accessible

-This is especially important when you’re upset or feeling insecure.
+When you’re upset or insecure, this is especially important.
 These feelings give your partner the opportunity to connect with you by consoling and helping you express your emotions more clearly.

 If your partner is not accessible, it can heighten those upset and insecure emotions.
 Your head may start to spin and it can become more difficult to resolve those emotions if you can’t reach your partner when you want to.